 To reference official Global System for Mobile Communications (GSMA) literature, the term eSIM technically refers to two different things:

-- And eSIM as a SIM technology standard
+2. eSIM as a SIM technology standard – the software architecture, called eUICC

 With eSIM technology, the Subscriber Identification Module (SIM) is embedded in a secure element called eUICC (Embedded Universal Integrated Circuit Card).